sguzunov/docs/docs/developers/06_examples/examples.md

 - [Node.js REST Config Example](https://github.com/Glue42/rest-config-example-node-js) - A simple Node.js REST server, which acts as a remote application, Layout, application preferences and system configuration store.
 You can use this example to test fetching applications, Layouts, application preferences and system configuration files to [**Glue42 Enterprise**](https://glue42.com/enterprise/) from a remote REST service.

 - [.NET REST Config Example](https://github.com/Tick42/rest-config-example-net) - A simple .NET REST server, which acts as a remote application and Layout store.
 You can use this example to test fetching applications and Layouts configuration files to [**Glue42 Enterprise**](https://glue42.com/enterprise/) from a remote REST service.

-- [Testing Example](https://github.com/Glue42/glue42-spectron-example) - Here you can get an example web app and tests, which you can use to learn how to test your app within the Glue42 framework.